 If, by you, knowledge is considered to be superior to action O Janardhana, then why do you ask me to engage in this terrible action O Keshava?

 When we hear a chain of arguments/thoughts on a subject we know, thoughts interact.
-If we do not have complete knowledge of the subject, doubts come up in our minds.
+If we do not have full knowledge of the subject, doubts come up in our minds.

-In the first chapter, Arjuna is almost convinced that he shouldn’t be fighting the war, but he is also confused.
-Hence he surrendered to Sri Krishna and requested his guidance.
-In the second chapter, Sri Krishna explains karma yoga and lays out descriptively the qualities of the man of steady wisdom.
-He indicates that one has to perform actions with a feeling of surrendering and without expecting any results, but the noblest is to retire and contemplate.
+In the first chapter, Arjuna is almost convinced that he should not be fighting the war.
+Yet, he was also confused.
+Hence he surrendered to Shri Krishna and requested his guidance.
+In the second chapter, Shri Krishna explains karma yoga.
+He also lists out descriptively the qualities of the man of steady wisdom.
+He indicates that one has to perform actions with a feeling of surrendering and without expecting any results.
+But he states that the noblest is to retire and contemplate.

 Arjuna is now confused.
-He wonders why Sri Krishna did not encourage him earlier when he wanted to go into the forest to retire and meditate.
-To clarify his doubts, Arjuna asks Sri Krishna why he was being encouraged to do this terrible action (engage in the war) if he considers knowledge superior to action.
-Arjuna doesn’t seem to have understood chapter 2 in the right context as he still sees fighting in the war to be a terrible action.
+Arjuna did not want to fight the war.
+He wanted to go into the forest to retire and meditate.
+He wonders why Shri Krishna did not encourage him earlier.
+To clarify his doubts, Arjuna asks Shri Krishna why he was being encouraged to do this terrible action (engage in the war) if he considers that contemplation is superior to action.
+Arjuna doesn’t seem to have understood chapter 2 in the right context.
+He still sees fighting in the war to be a terrible action.

 Chapter 3, Verse 2